 (Congenital Megacolon; Colonic Aganglionosis)

-Factors that may increase your child's chance of Hirschsprung's include:
+Hirschsprung is more common in boys.
+Other factors that may increase your child's chance of Hirschsprung include:

 - Family members with the disease